Introduction to exercise stress testing (treadmill test, exercise ECG)

 Introduction to exercise stress test (treadmill test, exercise stress ECG)

 Exercise stress testing has been used routinely for over 60 years to evaluate cardiopulmonary function and to diagnose cardiovascular disease.
 The value of exercise stress testing is evident from the fact that exercise capacity (cardiopulmonary capacity) is one of the strongest predictors of cardiovascular and overall mortality.
 Thus, the clinical utility of exercise stress testing is immense and the procedure may be used in numerous situations, ranging from health screening to assessment of symptoms after coronary artery bypass surgery.
 Traditionally, the most common indication for exercise stress testing has been the diagnostic evaluation of coronary artery disease.
 However, current guidelines (ESC, AHA, ACC) discourage the use of exercise stress testing for the evaluation of coronary artery disease, which is due to the low sensitivity of the method (details below).
 Sensitivity and specificity are considerably higher for CT angiography, SPECT, echocardiography, and coronary angiography, which are therefore the recommended modalities for the evaluation of coronary artery disease (refer to Evaluation of coronary artery disease and angina pectoris).
 Yet, exercise stress testing provides a fundamental parameter that cannot be obtained by other imaging methods, namely exercise capacity (and VO2max, see below).
-In addition to exercise capacity, stress testing also provides information on electrocardiographic (ECG) reaction, the occurrence of arrhythmias, symptoms, physiological reaction (blood pressure, heart rate) during and after exercise, etc.
+In addition to exercise capacity, stress testing also provides information on electrocardiographic (ECG) reaction, the occurrence of arrhythmias, symptoms, physiological reactions (blood pressure, heart rate) during and after exercise, etc.

 Exercise stress testing may also be referred to as exercise ECG or exercise tolerance test.
 Because the vast majority of all exercise stress tests in the United States are performed using a treadmill, the term treadmill test has almost become synonymous with the exercise stress test.
 However, the term treadmill test should only be used when referring to exercise stress tests carried out on a treadmill.
 In many parts of the world, the bicycle is preferred over the treadmill, as will be discussed later.